-Metal Cutting and Machine Tools Prof. Asimava Roy Choudhury Department of Mechanical Engineering Indian Institute of Technology, Kharagpur
+Metal Cutting and Machine Tools Prof. Asimava Roy Choudhury Department of Mechanical Engineering Indian Institute of Technology-Kharagpur

-Lecture - 15 Numerical problems on lathe
+Lecture-15 Numerical Problems on Lathe

-Welcome viewers to the fifteenth lecture of the course Metal Cutting and Machine Tools.
+Welcome viewers to the 15th lecture of the course metal cutting and machine tools.
 So, today we will be solving some numerical problems and also find out something about the feed drive of the lathe.

-To start with on the lathe; a cylindrical work piece of 100 millimetre diameter is being turned; the RPM is 100, the cutting speed is nearest to in meters per minute; 31.41, 3.141, 3.14.1 and none of these.
-So, in many cases what happens is when a student is first getting to know about cutting speed; there is confusion about what is cutting speed and what is rotational speed?
-Rotational speed say we refer to as N; N is equal to rotational speed.
-In that case, the velocity is defined as pi D N by 1000 meters per minute, where D is in millimetres; D is the outer diameter of the cylinder.
+To start with on the lathe a cylindrical work piece of 100 millimetre diameter is being turned the RPM is 100, the cutting speed is nearest to in meters per minute, 331.41, 3.141, 314.1 and none of these.
+So, in many cases what happens is when a student is first getting to know about cutting speed there is confusion about what is cutting speed and what is rotational speed.
+Rotational speeds say we refer to as N, N = rotational speed.

-So, in that case we can quickly calculate this is velocity will be equal to 3.14159, etcetera.
-So, those things we neglect 3.141 into what is the diameter?
-100 what is the RPM?
-100. So, another two 0's; pi D N by 1000; so, this goes out with this and we have 31.41 meters per minute; so this is the correct answer.
+In that case the velocity is defined as $\pi DN/1000$ m/min, where D is in millimetres, D is the outer diameter of the cylinder.
+So, in that case we can quickly calculate this is velocity will be equal to 3.141 59 etcetera.
+So, those things we neglect 3.141 into what is the diameter 100, what is the

+RPM?
+100. So, another two 0s, $\pi dN/1000$.
+So, this goes out with this and we have 31.41 meters per minute.
+So, this is the correct answer.

-Next on the lathe, a cylindrical work piece of 100 millimetre diameter is being turned; the RPM is 100, the length of the work piece is 200 millimetres; the feed is 0.2 millimetres per revolution; ignoring approach and over travel the machining time for one pass will be nearest to in minutes 10 minutes, 20 minutes, 5 minutes none of these.
+Next on the lathe a cylindrical work piece of 100 millimetre diameter is being turned; the RPM is 100, the length of the work piece is 200 millimetres, the feed is 0.2 millimetres per revolution, ignoring approach and over travel the machining time for one pass will be nearest to in minutes 10 minutes, 20 minutes, 5 minutes, none of these.
 So, here first of all what is approach and over travel?

-So, if you have a cylindrical job of this type say we are seeing it from the side and it appears to be like this; in that case if the tool is here, the tool might be starting a little away from the job and this might be the position.
-And over travel might be in order to be absolutely sure that it has fully machined it; you might be moving the tool a bit away from the work piece even after completion.
+So, if you have a cylindrical job of this type say we are seeing it from the side and it appears to be like this.
+In that case if the tool is here the tool might be starting a little away from the job and this might be the position and over travel might be in order to be absolutely sure that it has fully machined it, you might be moving the tool a bit away from the work piece even after completion.